 Why would you add a “trusted contact person” to your brokerage account?

-- If your brokerage firm cannot reach you, adding a trusted contact person to your brokerage account may help your firm ensure that your current address and contact information are correct.
+- If your brokerage firm cannot reach you, a trusted contact person may help your firm ensure that your current address and contact information are correct.

-- Adding a trusted contact person to your brokerage account may help your brokerage firm respond to possible financial exploitation or fraud in your account and protect your account’s assets.
+- A trusted contact person may help your brokerage firm respond to possible financial exploitation or fraud in your account and protect your account’s assets.

-- If your brokerage firm suspects that you are experiencing a health issue, adding a trusted contact person to your brokerage account may help your broker confirm your current health status.
+- If your brokerage firm suspects that you are experiencing a health issue, a trusted contact person may help your investment professional protect your account’s assets.

-- Adding a trusted contact person to your brokerage account may help your brokerage firm verify the identity of any legal guardian, executor, trustee or holder of a power of attorney on your account.
+- A trusted contact person may help your brokerage firm verify the identity of any legal guardian, executor, trustee or holder of a power of attorney on your account.

 How can you add a “trusted contact person” to your brokerage account?

-You may be asked to add a trusted contact person when you log on to your brokerage account online.
-Many brokerage firms send notices to you, via e-mail or regular mail, that include instructions for adding a trusted contact person to an account.
-Before clicking on any link in an e-mail notice about a “trusted contact person,” make sure you verify that your brokerage firm sent the e-mail.
+Brokerage firms may ask you to add a trusted contact person when you open a new brokerage account or when you access your existing brokerage account.
+Many brokerage firms send notices to you, via email or regular mail, that include instructions for adding a trusted contact person to an account.
+Before clicking on any link in an email notice about a “trusted contact person,” make sure you verify that your brokerage firm sent the email.

-If you do not receive a notice, and you would like to add a trusted contact person to your brokerage account, contact your firm or your financial professional and ask how to add a trusted contact person to your account.
+If you would like to add a trusted contact person to your brokerage account, contact your firm or your investment professional at any time and ask how to add a trusted contact person to your account.

 Additional Resources